raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 This unfold is written as an "eager right unfold," which is to say, it assembles its list in the reverse order of our fold.
 That's different from how unfolds are usually written, but then again, most people aren't trying to invert a fold.

-We'll use our unfold to derive `toBinary`:
+We'll use our unfold to derive `toBinaryUnfold`:

 ```javascript
 const deepEqual = (a, b) => {